 These guests were throwing a birthday party in January.
 Which is super slow here in New York.
 The guests made it very clear that the celebration was the only reason they wanted my home.
 Thankfully, a good Airbnb review from a previous gathering made it easier for me to say yes.
 Again, I was very clear with my expectations.

-We discussed time frame, gave them noise boundaries, RECYCLING information, and other house rules.
+We discussed the time frame, gave them noise boundaries, RECYCLING information, and other house rules.
 I also informed my neighbors just in case it turned into a club scene.
-The guests were in my age range, over 40, which was still a toss up…. cops showed up at my 40th birthday… Don’t ask.
+The guests were in my age range, over 40, which was still a toss-up…. cops showed up at my 40th birthday… Don't ask.
 Anyway, the party happened, and I came home to a pretty clean house, everything was in order.
 Including the trash.
 A win in my book.